GLSRC/rescomp/README.md

 ### Common Installation Problems

-**Problem:** The installation seems to have worked without error, but the package is not found when I try to import it.
+####  The installation seems to have worked without error, but the package is not found when I try to import it.

 Make sure that pip is installed and active in the environment you want to install the package to: